yogihbti/GettingAndCleaningData/README.md

 Projects: Data Cleaning Script

-* This File contains Script run_analysis.R
+* This repo contains Script run_analysis.R
+- This Script contains the code for cleaning the data for Smart Phone  Accelerometer and Gyroscope data